daliworks/thingplus-guide/doc/GettingStarted_authToken.md

 https://api.thingplus.net/v2/oauth2/authorize?response_type=code&client_id={CLIENT_ID}&redirect_uri={REDIRECT_URI}
 ```

-  - Replace `{CLIENT_ID}` with Thing+ OAuth Client ID to received at Step 1-4
+  - Replace `{CLIENT_ID}` with the Thing+ OAuth Client ID you used as your reqID in steps 3-1 to 3-6
   - Replace `{REDIRECT_URI}` with your callback URL.
 This URL should we able to take a 'code' parameter.
 For example `http://yoururl/?code={AUTHORIZATION_CODE}`

   ![OAuth authorization screen](images/oauth-authorize.png)

 3. User should click the 'Allow' button

-4. Thing+ will redirectsback to your `{REDIRECT_URI}` with the "code" in query string
+4. Thing+ will redirect back to your `{REDIRECT_URI}` with the "code" in your query string
   ![interceptor enable](images/oauth-code.png)

-4. Exchange code for an OAuth Access token
+5. Exchange code for an OAuth Access token

 > This step should be automated in your code, the method below is for demonstration purpose only